All HPL Branches are closed on Good Friday, April 3. Bookmobile is off the road and Extended Access is not available.

 Valley Park Branch will remain open during the renovations for your library needs.

-Renovation preparations are underway in anticipation of the March 2 start.
-Computer availability may be limited.
-Living Room and Makerspace areas are closed.
+As of Monday, March 2, Concession Branch's Living Room and Makerspace areas are closed.
 (The next nearest Makerspaces are Sherwood and Terryberry Branches.)
+Seating may be limited at times.
 Renovations are expected to be completed in late Spring.
 Thank you for your patience.

 The accessible washroom at Carlisle Branch is not working.
 We aim to get it fixed quickly.